 Despite the official line, small numbers of Catholics also arrived in this period.
 They sailed from the southern Irish ports of Cork and Kinsale and some settled communities in Virginia and Maryland.

-There were peaks and troughs in numbers of immigrants during these years.
-The rate of emigration was high in the late 1720s, and low in the 1930s, before rising in the 1740s and continuing to grow until the 1760s when some 20,000 departed from Ulster ports alone.
+The number of Irish immigrants rose and fell during these years.
+It was high in the late 1720s and low in the 1730s, before rising in the 1740s and continuing to grow until the 1760s when some 20,000 departed from Ulster ports alone.

 From 1770 to 1774 the human traffic peaked with the arrival of some 30,000 mostly Scots-Irish immigrants in America.

-After Independence, Irish American history stepped up a pace with an estimated one million Irish immmigrants arriving between 1783 and 1844.
+After Independence, the history of the Irish in the USA stepped up a pace with an estimated one million Irish immmigrants arriving between 1783 and 1844.
 The majority, at least until the 1820s, were artisans or professionals so they quickly assimilated and prospered.